ELF Support

 Relocation Record

-Cpu0 backend translate global variable as follows,
+Cpu0 backend translates global variables as follows:

 input$ clang -target mips-unknown-linux-gnu -c ch6_1.cpp